How to improve your SR in Overwatch competitive play

 Play Competitive matches with a team

-But you can only pull off those combos if you are communicating with your teammates properly.
+But you can only pull off those combos if you are talking with your teammates properly.
 You have an advantage in this area when you pair up with a friend who you already know has a mic at the ready.
-Being able to discuss ultimate ability combinations and general strategies will only help your team to succeed, leading to even bigger SR gains.
+Being able to discuss ultimate combinations and strategies will only help your team succeed, leading to even more SR.

 When you pair up with friends, keep in mind that playing with people with a higher skill level will improve your own SR at the end of the match.
 While there are limitations (players in Bronze, Silver, Gold, Platinum, and Diamond tier can't group up with other players who have a skill rating difference of more than 1,000), it's important to find teammates who are a bit above you in SR if you want to gain some for yourself.

 Interestingly enough, this also applies to your opponents.
 If your opponents are a higher SR, you will gain more SR if you beat them in a competitive match.
-This makes finding high SR friends important, so matchmaking will have you facing off against a similarly skilled team.
-While this makes the competition a bit tougher, it also gives you more of a reward when you succeed.
+This makes finding high SR friends important, so match making will have you facing off against a similarly skilled team.
+While this makes the competition a bit tougher, it also gives you more reward when you succeed.

 Don't get carried

 Although you want to find friends at an SR a bit higher than your own, you don't want to get carried.
 If the game calculates that you weren't impacting the game in any way, you won't see an impressive rise in SR even after a win.
 For example, if you're a Mercy that likes to hide in the back and pocket heal your tank, you probably won't gain a lot of SR. The game would be more likely to reward a Mercy who uses their abilities as often as they can, getting some kills and building up towards their ultimate ability.

 Keep the momentum going